Al-Jami'a: Description

 Al-Jamia is a scroll made from rams skin which measures 70 cubits long (as measured by the arm of Muhammad) and the width of a sheepskin.

 It is believed that the al-Jami'a never ages and that nothing written therein can be erased ("darasa").
 And that because Imams have it, they are significantly more knowledgeable about the law than any other experts.
-Abd Allah ibn Shubruma, a jurist from Kufa who died in 144/761 [*I'm wild-guessing that 144 means 144 anno Hijra and 761 is 761 common era--feel free to correct me*], is thus disparaged by Ja'far al-Sadiq.
+Abd Allah ibn Shubruma, a jurist from Kufa who died in 144/761, is thus disparaged by Ja'far al-Sadiq.
 Similar to this, Ja'far al-Sadiq claims that Abd Allah ibn Al-Hasan, a leader of the rival Shi'i Hasanid branch, only has access to the texts that are available to the rest of the community; he lacks the additional texts that the Imams possess and will not be able to respond to legal questions as a result.
 There is no need for analogic reasoning (qiys) therefore, according to Shia imams, because the jami'a already has all of the answers.
-Ja'far al-Sadiq is said to have buried the book when the extremist Shi'i al-Mughīra ibn Sa'īd was crucified in 119/73736 [*I'm also wild-guessing that 119 means 119 anno Hijra and 73736 is likely a typo for means 736 common era--again feel free to correct me*] on the orders of the Umayyad governor Khalid al-Qasri, an event that al-Sadiq must have perceived as posing a threat to other Shi'is as well.
+Ja'far al-Sadiq is said to have buried the book when the extremist Shi'i al-Mughīra ibn Sa'īd was crucified in 119 (Hijri)/737-6(Gregorian) on the orders of the Umayyad governor Khalid al-Qasri, an event that al-Sadiq must have perceived as posing a threat to other Shi'is as well.
 The book, thus, was well guarded against enemies.

 The Twelver Shia believe that Al-Jamia is currently in the possession of the 12th Imam Muhammad al-Mahdi, after he inherited it from his predecessors.